 Heavily armed and expertly kitted with body armor and ballistic helmets, the men can be seen defending bunkers, storming buildings, and even posing by whiteboards giving tactical lessons.
-Though the titles of these YouTube videos are written in Russian Cyrillic, their background music is an a cappella Islamic chant known as a nasheed, which is often used by extremist groups in propaganda films.
+Though the titles of these YouTube videos are written in Russian Cyrillic, their background music is a cappella Islamic chant known as a nasheed, which extremist groups in propaganda films often use.
 But the men are no ordinary jihadis.
-They are members of Malhama Tactical, the world’s first jihadi private military contractor (PMC) and consulting firm.
+They are Malhama Tactical, the world’s first jihadi private military contractor (PMC) and consulting firm.

 Malhama Tactical isn’t an enormous military conglomerate like the infamous Blackwater (now named Academi).
 It consists of 10 well-trained militants from Uzbekistan and the restive Muslim-majority republics of the Russian Caucasus.
 But size isn’t everything in military consulting, especially in the era of social media.
-Malhama promotes its battles across online platforms, and the relentless marketing has paid off: The outfit’s fighting prowess and training programs are renowned among jihadis in Syria and their admirers elsewhere.
-It helps that until now the group has specialized its services, focusing on overthrowing Bashar al-Assad’s regime and replacing it with a strict Islamic government.
+Malhama promotes its battles across online platforms.
+The relentless marketing has paid off: The outfit’s fighting prowess and training programs are renowned among jihadis in Syria and their admirers elsewhere.
+It helps that until now, the group has specialized its services, focusing on overthrowing Bashar al-Assad’s regime and replacing it with a strict Islamic government.

 But he is also beginning to think about expanding elsewhere.
 His group is willing to take work, Abu Rofiq says, wherever Sunni Muslims are oppressed.
 He cites China and Myanmar as places that would benefit from jihad.
-He also suggests that Malhama Tactical might go back to its roots, returning to fight in the North Caucasus against the Russian government.
+He also suggests that Malhama Tactical might return to its roots, returning to fighting in the North Caucasus against the Russian government.

 In November, the group placed job ads on Facebook looking for instructors with combat experience to join the group.
 The ad described the outfit as a “fun and friendly team” looking for recruits who are willing to “constantly engage, develop, and learn” and work with Jabhat Fateh al-Sham.
 It even specified that instructors were privy to benefits like vacation time and one day off a week from jihad.
 The wording was more befitting of a Fortune 500 company than a group of extremists fighting in a brutal and bloody war.
 Jihad went global long before Malhama Tactical, but rarely with so entrepreneurial a spirit.

-The first iteration of PMCs in Syria was the Slavonic Corps, an ill-fated, Hong Kong-registered company comprising ex-Russian military that briefly worked alongside government forces in 2013, according to a report by the Interpreter magazine.
-But it quickly became clear that they did not have the full support of the Syrian government.
-First, the Syrian army stole their vehicles, then their paychecks never arrived, and finally a Syrian air force helicopter crashed into the Slavonic Corps convoy after flying too low and running into power lines, injuring one mercenary.
-The Slavonic Corps’ misadventures came to an finish when the group disbanded after a defeat by rebels in the desert near the city of Sukhnah in southern Syria in October 2013.
+According to a report by the Interpreter, the first iteration of PMCs in Syria was the Slavonic Corps, an ill-fated, Hong Kong-registered company comprising ex-Russian military that briefly worked alongside government forces in 2013 magazine.
+But it quickly became apparent that they did not have the full support of the Syrian government.
+First, the Syrian army stole their vehicles.
+Their paychecks never arrived, and finally, a Syrian air force helicopter crashed into the Slavonic Corps convoy after flying too low and running into power lines, injuring one mercenary.
+The Slavonic Corps’ misadventures came to a finish when the group disbanded after a defeat by rebels in the desert near the city of Sukhnah in southern Syria in October 2013.
 The mercenaries returned home to Moscow and were promptly arrested by the Russian Federal Security Service (FSB) for their unsanctioned Syrian intervention.

 These battle-hardened militants quickly earned respect from local militants, who noticed the Russian speakers took on a much higher death rate than local militants.
 They came to populate the ranks of both the Islamic State and Jabhat Fateh al-Sham, as well as various smaller groups, where locals refer to them as inghimasi, a term used among jihadis to refer to militants who plunge into enemy front lines to inflict the maximum amount of casualties with no plan of returning alive.
 The archetypal inghimasi fights until he runs out of ammo before detonating his suicide vest as his position is overrun.

-But while numerous of their compatriots have become front-line shock serviceman, the former Soviet militants of Malhama Tactical go a different way, carving out their own distinct niche between the worlds of professional PMCs and jihadi groups operating in Syria.
+But while numerous of their compatriots have become front-line shock service members, the former Soviet militants of Malhama Tactical go a different way, carving out their distinct niche between the worlds of professional PMCs and jihadi groups operating in Syria.
 They function as consultants, arms dealers, and, on occasion, elite warriors.

-Malhama’s elite status makes sense against the background of Abu Rofiq’s own military career.
+Malhama’s elite status makes sense against Abu Rofiq’s military career background.
 Abu Rofiq told FP that he had moved as a young man from Uzbekistan to Russia, where, in addition to starting a family, he joined one of the Russian government’s most elite military units, a group of airborne serviceman known as the VDV.
-In 2013, Abu Rofiq left Russia for Syria, where rather than joining one faction, like most foreign militants do, he remained independent and moved between them, before founding Malhama in 2016.
+In 2013, Abu Rofiq left Russia for Syria, where rather than joining one faction, as most foreign militants do, he remained independent and moved between them before founding Malhama in 2016.

 Throughout 2016, Malhama Tactical’s units trained the hard-line Islamist rebel group Ahrar al-Sham and Jabhat Fateh al-Sham in urban combat to help their fight against the Syrian regime in Aleppo.
 In one video, trainees practice firing multiple rocket-propelled grenade (RPG) rounds and work as squads to assault a building.
 In another, a two-man team clears rooms and eliminates targets using grenades and gunfire, all under the watchful eye of Malhama instructors.